 Surprisingly perhaps, Zermatt is the only resort in Switzerland offering any skiing in June these days.
 Weather permitting, its extensive glacier endeavours to open 365 days a year.

-The only other option this year, Cervinia, closed for the winter season on 22 May 2016 and is not scheduled to re-open for the summer season until 27 June 2016.
-It will then continue to operate until 4 September 2016.
+The only other option this year, Cervinia, is scheduled to re-open for the summer season on 28 June 2017.
+It will then continue to operate until 10 September 2017.
 Note that most of Cervinia's summer ski area is on the Swiss side (shared with Zermatt).

 Austria has the greatest number of skiing options in the Alps in June.

 The glacier above Hintertux is widely regarded as offering the most varied and challenging summer terrain in the Alps and is open 365 days a year.
 The next best option is the Kitzsteinhorn glacier near Kaprun, which stays open until 23 July 2017.

 A good selection of runs is also available on the Stubai glacier, but only until 18 June 2017.